have tracks, some tanks have legs

 - The Tau's battlesuits are actually a subversion, in that they are closer in appearance to actual chicken legs than this trope, what with forward bending knees, high ankles, and several widely spaced, broad toes.

-- Roughly half the bipedal BattleMechs are like this, including fan favorites like the Timber Wolf, Mad Dog, Bushwhacker, and Marauder, the rest using standard humanoid leg structure.
+- Roughly half the bipedal BattleMechs are like this, including fan favorites like the Timber Wolf (the signature 'Mech of the franchise and the image used on its Tropes page), Mad Dog, Bushwhacker, and Marauder, the rest using standard humanoid leg structure.
 Acknowledged by supplemental material by noting that chicken-walkers may traverse rougher terrain but are typically less speedy than man-walkers.

 - The Gnomes in World of Warcraft have as their racial ground mount the Mechanostrider, a chicken-legged mecha resembling an ostrich or emu.